By VIVIAN DANIEL

 “What may have changed is that we have become so transactional and so conscious of material things alongside our values being eroded and distorted without remembering that leadership is about responsibility and inconvenience.”

 Additionally, she said: “leadership is about forsaking for the sake of those that you lead.
-We must also learn about how to lead with people.
-We must regard and respect people, and if we regard the average Nigerian, we would not want to see them suffer, knowing that our leaders have equal rights as well as those they are leading.”
+We must also learn how to lead people.
+We must regard and respect people, and if we have regard for the average Nigerian, we would not want to see them suffer, knowing that our leaders have equal rights as well as those they are leading.”

 “This is a sisterhood where we can let down our airs and guards, love up on ourselves.
 We have also had meetings where we shared tears and joy moments.
 We have our prayer meeting every month, and we pray for the city of Abuja, our nation, Nigeria and most times, even without any of the challenges we may be facing, while fellowshipping together, a lot of us would feel relieved.
 For now, the Mothers Circle is only running here in Abuja but the Lord will guide us appropriately when it is time to diversify to other states.”

-Apostle Opi, speaking to Sundiata Post on her experience with Mother Circle, noted that “It is a gathering of Apostle Obii Pax-Harry’s mentees and friends in ministry who came together to form a formidable force of women doing great things in the city and be friends.
+Apostle Opi, speaking to Sundiata Post on her experience with Mothers Circle, noted that “It is a gathering of Apostle Obii Pax-Harry’s mentees and friends in ministry, who came together to form a formidable force of women doing great things in the city.
 As you know, pastors hardly have friends, so, some of them may go through depression as well.
-We have indeed found friendship in Mother Circle.”
+We have indeed found friendship in Mothers Circle.”

-On how she feels being honoured and given an award, she joyously underscored, “I feel humbled, so humbled because when you are doing something without knowing that you’d be recognised.
+On how she feels being honoured, she joyously said, “I feel humbled, so humbled because when you are doing something without knowing that you’d be recognised it gives happiness.
 You are just working for your heavenly Father, and they now add a recognition; I am truly honoured.
 I know it is God that is invariably giving me a thumbs up.”

-About how she would rate or what she would say on the milestones of Mother Circle, Pastor Opi exclaimed the word “Unity.”
-She said “bringing women together who are frontliners on their own is a great thing and the best achievement and also bringing the churches together as well; allowing us to be judged and embrace constructive criticism.
-“And regarding what the future holds for Mother Circle, I will say that initially we were getting so comfortable bonding within ourselves, but our doors are wide open for other women ministers who desire to be a part of us.
+About how she would rate or what she would say on the milestones of Mothers Circle, Pastor Opi exclaimed the word “Unity.”
+She said “bringing women together who are frontliners on their own is a great thing and also bringing the churches together as well; allowing us to be judged and embrace constructive criticism.
+“And regarding what the future holds for Mothers Circle, I will say that initially we were getting so comfortable bonding within ourselves, but our doors are wide open for other women ministers who desire to be a part of us.
 One of my core values in life is remembering that I will meet the Master.”

-While describing how she feels about the huge success of the event, Apostle Opi said, “There is God.
+While describing how she felt about the huge success of the event, Apostle Opi said, “There is God.
 Trust God in everything but be ready to take risks.
-Everyone preferred our intimate meetings, and at some point, people had to be informed who were not aware of the Mother Circle.
-We have many pastors who brought their wives to join the Mother Circle.
+Everyone preferred our close meetings, and at some point, people had to be informed who were not aware of the Mothers Circle.
+We have many pastors who brought their wives to join the Mothers Circle.
 I am overwhelmed.
-I have a fear of God renewed that anything is possible.
+I have fear of God renewed that anything is possible.
 Trust God and be willing to pay the price of change.
-What we see now is about transition, taking a small thing out for people to taste … Because as we are out in the public from today, every member of Mothers Circle will be obligated to behave even far better as we are now under a renewed responsibility.
-From henceforth we will support each other better.
-It is a whole feeling of joy that cannot be articulated,” she exclaimed.
+What we see now is about transition, taking a small thing out for people to taste .
+As we are out in the public glare from today, every member of Mothers Circle will be obligated to behave even far better as we are now under a renewed responsibility.
+From henceforth we will support one another better.
+It is a whole feeling of joy that cannot be articulated.”